-On August 15, 1982, Marilyn Green, 19 and Jerry Hillard, 18, were shot to death in a park on the south side of Chicago.
+On August 15, 1982, Marilyn Green, 19, and Jerry Hillard, 18, were shot to death in a park on the south side of Chicago.
 Immediately after the shooting, police interviewed William Taylor, who had been swimming in the park pool when the murders occurred.
-Taylor at first said he had not seen the person who committed the crime.
-Later, at the station, he said he had seen Anthony Porter run by right after he heard the shots.
-After another 17 hours of interrogation, Taylor told police that he actually had seen Porter shoot the victims.
+At first, Taylor said he did not see the person who committed the crime.
+Later, at the station, he said he did see Anthony Porter run by right after he heard the shots.
+After another 17 hours of interrogation, Taylor told police that he actually saw Porter shoot the victims.

 Police did interview Simon and Jackson, but according to statements later obtained by defense investigators, the police just showed them a photograph of Porter and asked if they had any information about the crime.
 Simon and Jackson responded that they had not been in the park that night.
 They said they were asked nothing further and never heard from the police again.
 A few days later, Simon and Jackson moved to Milwaukee.

 After hearing that his name had been mentioned in connection with the double murders, Anthony Porter went to the police station.
 Despite his protestations of innocence and the lack of physical evidence connecting him with the murders, he was arrested and charged with the two murders, one count of armed robbery, one count of unlawful restraint, and two counts of unlawful use of weapons.

 Although Porter qualified for a public defender, his family thought he would be better off with a private lawyer.
 They retained Akim Gursel.
 The family agreed to pay him $10,000, but paid only $3,000 by the time Porter went to trial before Judge Robert L. Sklodowski and a jury.

 The prosecution structured its case around Taylor's testimony.
 During the trial, Gursel once fell asleep, and he called only two alibi witnesses and a photographer who had taken pictures of the park.